androsland/GitAutoCommit-Win/README.md

 Making batch files and executables run as services is not allowed in older versions of Windows (tested on Windows Server 2003).<br>
 A possible alternative is creating tasks that run the scripts every N minutes.
 This makes sure that the scripts are always running.
 Just make sure you set the task up to destroy itself every time it is recreated!

+**Task scheduler versions of the scripts are located in the scheduler folder in the repository**

 ## References
 * inotify-win by thekid (https://github.com/thekid/inotify-win)